MarynaShavlak/dev-interview-hub/src/widgets/ArticlesFilters/ui/ArticlesFilters/ArticlesFiltersDeprecated/README.md

 ```

 ## Conclusion
-The `DeprecatedArticlesFilters` component offers a comprehensive filtering solution for articles, leveraging legacy UI components to provide sorting, searching, and category filtering functionalities.
+The `ArticlesFiltersDeprecated` component offers a comprehensive filtering solution for articles, leveraging legacy UI components to provide sorting, searching, and category filtering functionalities.
 It serves as an interim component while transitioning to a redesigned version, ensuring continuity and usability in the article filtering process.